-In addition to the annual assessment described above, every second year each director completes the director peer and self-assessment survey and the Chair of the Board assessment survey.
+In addition to the annual assessment described above, every second year each director completes the director peer and selfassessment survey and the Chair of the Board assessment survey.
 The results of the director peer and self-assessment survey are provided to the Chair of the Board who meets with each director individually to discuss any issues with an emphasis on maximizing the contribution of each director to the Board and continually improving the effectiveness of the Board.
-The results of the Chair of the Board assessment survey (and the results of the director peer and self-assessment survey (and the results of the director peer and self-assessment survey for the Chair of the Board) are provided to the Chair of the Nominating and Governance Committee who meets with the Chair of the Board to discuss the results and identify any action items.
+The results of the Chair of the Board assessment survey (and the results of the director peer and self-assessment survey for the Chair of the Board) are provided to the Chair of the Nominating and Governance Committee who meets with the Chair of the Board to discuss the results and identify any action items.

-In August of 2023, the Nominating and Governance Committee provided the directors a Board and committee assessment survey and a Chair of the Board assessment survey.
+In August of 2024, the Nominating and Governance Committee provided the directors a Board and Committee assessment survey and a Peer and Self assessment survey.
 Each director completed these surveys.
-Mr. Bly discussed the results of the Board and committee survey with the Board during the in camera portion of a Board meeting held in November of 2023 and Mr. Reynish separately discussed the results of the Chair of the Board assessment survey with Mr. Bly.
+Mr. Bly discussed the results of the Board and committee survey with the Board during the in camera portion of a Board meeting held in October of 2024.